Action Cards

 How to Select an Action Card

-Click on an Action Card to select it
+Click on an Action Card to select it.

-A purple border (the "purple glow" in Lleverage)
+The selected card will display a purple border (the "purple glow" in Lleverage) and a deeper shadow effect.

 💡 Double-clicking a card will center it on your screen, making it easier to focus on a specific action.